-By invoking this Operational Primitive, an iSCSI layer requests its local Datamover Layer to deallocate all Datamover-specific resources that earlier may have been allocated for the task identified by the ITT qualifier.
+By invoking this Operational Primitive, an iSCSI layer requests that its local Datamover layer deallocate all Datamover-specific resources that earlier may have been allocated for the task identified by the ITT qualifier.
 The iSCSI layer uses this Operational Primitive during exception processing when one or more active tasks are to be terminated without corresponding SCSI Response PDUs.
 This Primitive MUST be invoked for each active task terminated without a SCSI Response PDU.
 This Primitive MUST NOT be invoked by the iSCSI layer when a SCSI Response PDU normally concludes a task.
+When a SCSI Response PDU normally concludes a task.
 When a SCSI Response PDU normally concludes a task (even if the SCSI Status was not a success), the Datamover layer is assumed to have automatically deallocated all Datamover-specific task resources for that task.
-Refer to section 7.2 for a related discussion on the Architectural assumptions on the task-level Datamover resource management, especially with respect to when the resources are assumed to be allocated.
+Refer to Section 7.2 for a related discussion on the Architectural assumptions on the task-level Datamover resource management, especially with respect to when the resources are assumed to be allocated.

-9 Operational Primitives provided by the iSCSI layer
+9. Operational Primitives Provided by the iSCSI Layer